gsidsid/DSA-18/sorting/day00/README.md

 <details>
   <summary>Hint 1</summary>
     If you have n points equidistant from point j, then there are n*(n-1) total boomerangs with j at the center.

+    find equidistant points from j
+    count eq - > n6
 </details>

 <details>